adenoz/adenoz/README.md

 I think setting up a wiki of some sort is the best way to start with any learning as you can start documenting right away.
 I've decided to go with [wiki.js](https://github.com/Requarks/wiki) because it is modern and fast and also because I can write in markdown and have my wikis sync with github.

-## Collaborate?

-While I don't think I'll be submitting pull requests any time soon, I certainly have an intent to contribute to the projects I am interested in and will be using.
-But only after becoming more familiar with Git, Github and how open source projects work more generally.

-## Extras

-I also like playing guitar.
-And drinking (and smelling) nice coffee.
-And cycling (road and mountain).
-I have a knack of finding too many things interesting and never really excelling at any one of them.
-But this time, it's different #eyeroll

 <!---